TheBros35/PiHoleMobile/index.md

                 - 127.0.0.1

-run `netplan generate && netplan apply && reboot` to apply the new DNS resolver.
+Run `netplan generate && netplan apply && reboot` to apply the new DNS resolver.
 Now, your PiHole is listening on the open internet.
 This is extremly unsecure so let's protect it behind a VPN.

 Install WireGuard using this command: